 claudia lucia seymour

 Claudia has practiced yoga for more than 25 years and has taught across the world.
-The transformative power of yoga and meditation has gotten her through difficult times.
-She is committed to working with others to cultivate capacities for mindfulness, acceptance and care.
+She shares the transformative power of yoga and meditation through group classes, individual accompaniment and socially-engaged work with young people.
+She is committed to working with people to cultivate capacities for mindfulness, acceptance and care.

 Claudia is an applied researcher in anthropology and political economy.
 Her research investigates resilience to all forms of violence, and how young people engage with conflict, adversity and peace.
 She has worked with multiple United Nations bodies, including UNICEF, the UN Department of Peacekeeping Operations, and the UN Sanctions Committee-mandated Group of Experts on the DRC, as well as various protection-focused international NGOs.